alx/flickr-downloader/README.markdown

-# Flickr Downloader
+# Flickr TwitPic

-Small [Sinatra][] application that lists your flickr photosets (you need to provide your user id and api key), and lets you download a zipfile with all the photos in each set.
+Small [Sinatra][] application that lists photos from flickr (you need to provide your api key), and lets you twit this photos on twitter (you need to provide your twitter login and password) using twitpic.

 ## Why?

-Because a lot of friends of mine wanted to mass-download my photos from flickr.
-And anything is a good reason to play with Sinatra ;)
+Because I'll use it this weekend (27/12/2008 - 30/12/2008) to follow [https://events.ccc.de/congress/2008/][25c3] conference, and it could serve to follow other events too.

 ## How to use

 Just clone the repo, and add a `config/config.yml` (see `config/config.sample.yml` for an extremely easy example).
-Then run `ruby flickr-downloader.rb`, and you're done!
+Then run `ruby flickr-twit.rb`, and you're done!
 For an easy way to deploy Sinatra apps to production, [cschneid][] has a great blog post about [setting up thin with Sinatra][thin-setup].

 ## Example

-Check out [http://photos.nicolassanguinetti.info][example] for a running example of this app.
+Check out [http://twitter.com/25c3_flickr][example] for a running example of this app.

 ## Warning